gotaproblem/pistorm-atari/README.md

 floppy disk drive and/or an attached ACSI bus device.

 **The disk images are too large for GitHub.
-Please find the disk images at https://bbansolutions.co.uk** Download the disks.zip file, copy to the Pi4 dkimages/ directory.
+Please find the disk images at https://bbansolutions.co.uk** Download the disks.zip file, copy to the Pi dkimages/ directory.
 Uncompress the file to give two disk images.
 * `cd ../dkimages`
 * `unzip disks.zip`
 * `cd ../pistorm-atari`